jingquanalex/workshop_threejs_2021/readme.md

 - Create a new directory for your three.js project and navigate to it (Open Folder... in VSCode).
 - We can use the npm package manager (install via Node.js: https://nodejs.org/en/download/) to retrieve the three.js source code into the current directory using the following command: `npm i three` in the VSCode terminal (Ctrl + `).
 - Create a 'media' folder where we will store 3D models and textures, as well as a 'src' folder to store our source code.
+- [Download](./download/media.zip) the media content and place in the 'media' folder.

 Your project folder structure should now look like:
 > - node_modules